Task-Oriented Computation Offloading for Edge Inference: An Integrated Bayesian Optimization and Deep Reinforcement Learning Framework: Simulation Results

 \subsection{Parameter Sensitivity Analysis of LAB}

 In Fig. \ref{sim_conf_vs_latency_w}, we demonstrate the confidence-latency trade-off of LAB under different delay weighting factors.
-Specifically, we compute the long-term average confidence $\bar{\alpha}=\frac{1}{T}\sum_{t=0}^{T-1}\sum_{n=1}^{N}\alpha_{t,n}$ and the long-term average latency $\bar{\tau}=\frac{1}{T}\sum_{t=0}^{T-1}\sum_{n=1}^{N}\tau_{t,n}$.
-As $w$ increases from $0$ to $3$, LAB increasingly prioritizes latency reduction, resulting in lower $\bar{\tau}$ at the expense of reduced $\bar{\alpha}$.
+Specifically, we compute the long-term average confidence $\bar{\alpha}=\frac{1}{T}\sum_{t=0}^{T-1}\sum_{n=1}^{N}\alpha_{t,n}$ and the long-term average latency $\bar{\tau}=\frac{1}{T}\sum_{t=0}^{T-1}\sum_{n=1}^{N}\tau_{t,n}$. {{Note that a higher $\bar{\alpha}$ generally indicates more or more confident detections.}} As $w$ increases from $0$ to $3$, LAB increasingly prioritizes latency reduction, resulting in lower $\bar{\tau}$ at the expense of reduced $\bar{\alpha}$.
 Notably, increasing $w$ from 0 to 1 reduces $\bar{\tau}$ dramatically by 68.3\% (from 1.83 s to 0.58 s) while only decreasing $\bar{\alpha}$ by 6.9\% (from 5.21 to 4.85).
 Therefore, we select $w=1$ for all subsequent simulations as it maintains high confidence without incurring substantial latency penalties.